 • Honoring our greatest lake, and our commitment to economic, environmental and social sustainability around its western tip.
 This is the place on the map where so many great things come together!

 • Making it all accessible for everyone, with FREE parking and admission until 4 p.m.!
-And by donation after that for the evening entertainment acts.

 Thank you Bridge Festival!
 To all the volunteers, organizers, vendors, musicians, speakers, dreamers and doers!
 It was a great run!
 I wonder what will birth from it....

 The theme for 2013 was Love 2013 with the invitation for our region to unite in our: shared humanity, appreciation of Lake Superior and commitment to sustainably thrive economically, socially and environmentally.

 We provided opportunities for love in action through stewardship, community building, showcasing sustainable businesses and having FUN!
 We partnered with Sustainable Twin Ports and feel a great relationship was created.
 Can't wait to see where that goes!

 The Duluth Art Institute co-sponsored Dr. Emoto's Friday eve presentation in partnership with the Water Works exhibit.
 Thank you!!!!